+During the latter part of the third and early fourth quarter, we experienced increased volatility for our 200 class, 240 class, and 265 class OSVs.
+This was the result of a corresponding volatility in oil prices.
 The GoM continues to be considered a world-class basin by exploration and production companies.
 In its Annual Energy Outlook 2013, the EIA estimated that the GoM contains 46 billion barrels of recoverable oil equivalent.
-According to IHS-Petrodata as of July 31, 2014, the number of floating rigs available in the GoM region is currently 47 which has increased from the pre-Macondo level of 34.
-Of the 47 rigs now available in the GoM, 40 were actively drilling and three were in acceptance testing as of July 31, 2014.
+According to IHS-Petrodata as of October 30, 2014, the number of floating rigs available in the GoM region is currently 50 which has increased from the pre-Macondo level of 34.
+Of the 50 rigs now available in the GoM, 36 were actively drilling, five were hot stacked and nine were out-of-service while undergoing maintenance as of October 30, 2014.
 We expect that four additional units will mobilize to the GoM at various times during the remainder of 2014.
 However, we view the market as still in transition.
-In fact, the average number of active floating rigs in the GoM was basically flat for the first two quarters of this year at roughly 38, during which time 12 high-spec newbuild OSVs entered the market.
+In fact, the average number of active floating rigs in the GoM was basically flat for the first nine months of this year at roughly 37, during which time 17 high-spec newbuild OSVs entered the market.

-During the first half of 2014, we experienced transitory softness for high-spec OSVs operating in the GoM spot market, which had an impact on our utilization and, to a lesser extent, on our average dayrates.
+During the first nine months of 2014, we experienced transitory softness for high-spec OSVs operating in the GoM spot market, which had an impact on our utilization and, to a lesser extent, on our average dayrates.
 These market conditions are primarily the result of delays in the commissioning and activation of incremental offshore drilling rigs coupled with the delivery of additional high-spec OSVs into the GoM.
-As of July 31, 2014, there were 53 high-spec, Jones Act-qualified vessels under construction in U.S. shipyards that will deliver through 2016.
-Fifteen of such vessels are being constructed by us.
-It is expected that 26 of these Jones Act qualified DP-2 vessels will be delivered from shipyards during the remainder of 2014, including seven of our own.
-We believe that the number of offshore drilling rigs forecasted to become active in the GoM during the remainder of 2014 will stabilize this temporary OSV supply/demand imbalance.
-While we expect there to be some rig departures from the GoM, our analysis is that by the end of 2014 or early 2015 there may be as many as 50 deepwater drilling units in the GoM.
+As of October 30, 2014, there were 48 high-spec, Jones Act-qualified vessels under construction in U.S. shipyards that will deliver through 2016.
+Seven of such vessels are being constructed by us.
+It is expected that 18 of these Jones Act qualified DP-2 vessels will be delivered from shipyards during the remainder of 2014, including three of our own.
+We believe that the number of offshore drilling rigs forecasted to become active in the GoM will eventually stabilize this temporary OSV supply/demand imbalance.
+While we expect there to be some rig departures from the GoM, our analysis is that by the end of 2014 or early 2015 there will be at least 39 deepwater drilling units in the GoM.
 We expect this number to increase further during 2015.
 The Company cannot predict the rate at which those units will come on-line and actually commence drilling operations, driving incremental demand for our vessels.
-During the second quarter, the Company was able to mitigate some of the market imbalance by deploying some vessels to international markets as well as from seasonal construction and development activities underway in the GoM.
+During the second and third quarter, the Company was able to mitigate some of the market imbalance by expanding our specialty service offerings to our customers, deploying some vessels to international markets and participating in seasonal construction and development activities underway in the GoM.
 Historically these construction activities have tapered in the fourth and first quarters.
-Also mitigating the impact of the market softness was high utilization and spot dayrates for our MPSV fleet.
-These results are not likely to be repeated during the remainder of 2014 as the aforementioned vessels have been long-term chartered.
-Fleetwide effective, or utilization-adjusted, dayrates for our new generation OSVs increased \$595, or roughly 3%, from \$23,028 for the year-ago quarter to \$23,623 for the second quarter of 2014.
+Fleetwide effective, or utilization-adjusted, dayrates for our new generation OSVs increased \$687, or roughly 3%, from \$22,229 for the year-ago quarter to \$22,916 for the third quarter of 2014.